 - 1. Wells exempted or partially exempted by local rule: - a.
-Wells exempted by local rule: - A well that was in use prior to the effective date, that is used solely for domestic use, and that was drilled, completed, or equipped so that it is incapable of producing more than 25,000 gallons of groundwater per day is an exempt well. - A well that, after the effective date is drilled in full compliance with these rules, that is used solely for domestic use and that is completed, equipped and maintained so that it is incapable of producing more than 25,000 gallons of groundwater per day, shall be an exempt well from and after the completion.
+Wells exempted by local rule: - i.
+A well that was in use prior to the effective date, that is used solely for domestic use, and that was drilled, completed, or equipped so that it is incapable of producing more than 25,000 gallons of groundwater per day is an exempt well. - ii.
+A well that, after the effective date is drilled in full compliance with these rules, that is used solely for domestic use and that is completed, equipped and maintained so that it is incapable of producing more than 25,000 gallons of groundwater per day, shall be an exempt well from and after the completion.
 [Amended July 12, 2005] - iii.
-A new or existing well which is used for the purpose of monitoring water levels and/or water quality and is not to be produced under any exemption or permit issued by the District shall be registered as an exempt well. - b.
+A new or existing well which is used for the purpose of monitoring water levels and/or water quality and is not to be produced under any exemption or permit issued by the District shall be registered as an exempt well.
+[Added July 2, 2019] - b.
 Wells partially exempted by local rule: - i.
-Wells that are not produced for 180 consecutive days, or more, in any twelve consecutive calendar months, that are less than 80 feet in depth, and that produce groundwater from the Brazos River Alluvium or the Little River Alluvium for the non-wasteful use by the Owner to raise livestock or agricultural crops, are exempt from production fees, and the public hearing and spacing requirements. - ii.
-Wells that will produce groundwater for non-wasteful use by the owner for the purpose of raising domestic livestock or agricultural crops and that comply with the spacing and production requirements are exempt from the payment of production fees and the public hearing requirements. - wells previously permitted by the Railroad Commission and exempt under Rule 7.10(2)(b) that are to be re-drilled, replaced or altered for the purpose of supplying water to a rig or equipment engaged in drilling or exploration for oil and gas, without a new or amended permit issued by the Railroad Commission, are not exempt from these rules, but are exempted from the public hearing requirements if the well meets the qualification requirement provided in Rule 4.2(7).
-[Added April 8, 2008; Amended December 9, 2009] [Amended June 12, 2012] - iv.
-A well that is: (A) on a tract of land that is larger than 10 acres; (B) equipped so that it is incapable of producing more than 50,000 gallons of groundwater per day; and (C) used or will be used by a person or a household solely for a domestic activity is exempt from the requirements for a public hearing.
-The general manager may grant a permit for any such well without a public hearing; provided the well is fully compliant with these rules and shall not produce more groundwater than the maximum allowable per acre under these rules.
-[Added June 12, 2012] - 2.
-Wells exempted by State law: As provided in Chapter 36, Texas Water Code, the following are exempt wells: [Amended April 8, 2008]
+Wells that are not produced for 180 consecutive calendar days, or more, in any twelve consecutive calendar months, that are less than 80 feet in depth, and that produce groundwater from the Brazos River Alluvium or the Little River Alluvium for the non-wasteful use by the Owner to raise livestock or agricultural crops, are exempt from production fees, and the public hearing and spacing requirements.
+[Amended May 12, 2020]